Dosage & Administration

 - Administer ZEPBOUND once weekly at any time of day, with or without meals.

-- Inject ZEPBOUND subcutaneously in the abdomen, thigh, or upper arm.
+- Inject ZEPBOUND subcutaneously in the abdomen, thigh, or another person should inject in the back of the upper arm.

 - Rotate injection sites with each dose.